riibound-team/mk-riibound-site/docs/system-choose.md

 # Choose Your System

-Before continuing, select the system (or emulator) you want to play *Mario Kart: Riibound* on:
+Before continuing, select the system (or emulator) on which you want to play Mario Kart: Riibound.

 - [Wii](./wii.md)
 - [Wii U](./wiiu.md)